 When the UE receives the REGISTRATION ACCEPT message, if the UE is also registered over another access to the same PLMN, the UE considers the value indicated by the SMS allowed bit of the 5GS registration result IE as applicable for both accesses over which the UE is registered.

 The AMF shall include the 5GS registration result IE in the REGISTRATION ACCEPT message.
-If the 5GS registration result IE value indicates:
+The AMF should not set the 5GS registration result value in the 5GS registration result IE to "3GPP access" in a REGISTRATION ACCEPT message sent over non-3GPP access, and should not set the 5GS registration result value in the 5GS registration result IE to "Non-3GPP access" in a REGISTRATION ACCEPT message sent over 3GPP access.
+If the 5GS registration result value in the 5GS registration result IE indicates:

 a) "3GPP access", the UE:

-- shall consider itself as being registered to 3GPP access only; and
+- shall consider itself as being registered to 3GPP access; and

-- if in 5GMM-REGISTERED state over non-3GPP access and on the same PLMN as 3GPP access, shall enter state 5GMM-DEREGISTERED.ATTEMPTING-REGISTRATION over non-3GPP access and set the 5GS update status to 5U2 NOT UPDATED over non-3GPP access;b) "Non-3GPP access", the UE:
+- if in 5GMM-REGISTERED state over non-3GPP access and on the same PLMN or SNPN as 3GPP access, shall enter state 5GMM-DEREGISTERED.ATTEMPTING-REGISTRATION over non-3GPP access and set the 5GS update status to 5U2 NOT UPDATED over non-3GPP access; or

+b) "Non-3GPP access", the UE:

-- shall consider itself as being registered to non-3GPP access only; and
+- shall consider itself as being registered to non-3GPP access; and

-- if in the 5GMM-REGISTERED state over 3GPP access and is on the same PLMN as non-3GPP access, shall enter the state 5GMM-DEREGISTERED.ATTEMPTING-REGISTRATION over 3GPP access and set the 5GS update status to 5U2 NOT UPDATED over 3GPP access; or
+- if in the 5GMM-REGISTERED state over 3GPP access and is on the same PLMN or SNPN as non-3GPP access, shall enter the state 5GMM-DEREGISTERED.ATTEMPTING-REGISTRATION over 3GPP access and set the 5GS update status to 5U2 NOT UPDATED over 3GPP access; or

+c) "3GPP access and Non-3GPP access", if the UE:

+1) is already registered to the access other than the access the REGISTRATION ACCEPT message sent over:

-c) "3GPP access and Non-3GPP access", the UE shall consider itself as being registered to both 3GPP access and non-3GPP access.
+- shall consider itself as being registered to both 3GPP access and non-3GPP access; or

+2) otherwise (i.e., UE is not already registered to another access):

+- shall discard the REGISTRATION ACCEPT message.

 The AMF shall include the allowed NSSAI for the current PLMN or SNPN and shall include the mapped S-NSSAI(s) for the allowed NSSAI contained in the requested NSSAI from the UE if available, in the REGISTRATION ACCEPT message if the UE included the requested NSSAI in the REGISTRATION REQUEST message and the AMF allows one or more S-NSSAIs in the requested NSSAI.